International adoption: International legal framework

-The United Nations Optional Protocol to the Convention on the Rights of the Child on the Sale of Children, Child Prostitution and Child Pornography (2000) additionally calls on States parties to ensure that coercive adoption is criminalized under national law, regardless of whether the offence is committed domestically or transnationally, on an individual or organized basis.
+The United Nations Optional Protocol to the Convention on the Rights of the Child on the Sale of Children, Child Prostitution and Child Pornography also calls on Member States to ensure that coercive adoption is criminalized under national law, regardless of whether the offense is committed domestically or transnationally, on an individual or organized basis.

-UN Declaration Relating to the Welfare of Children (1986)
+UN Declaration on Social and Legal Principles relating to the Protection and Welfare of Children

-The UN Declaration on Social and Legal Principles relating to the Protection and Welfare of Children, with Special Reference to Foster Placement and Adoption Nationally and Internationally was adopted by General Assembly resolution 41/85 of 3 December 1986.
+The General Assembly adopted the UN Declaration on Social and Legal Principles relating to the Protection and Welfare of Children by resolution 41/85 on 3 December 1986.
+Salient sections of the declaration include: